Quickstart: Upload, download, and list blobs with Python

 Blob storage supports block blobs, append blobs, and page blobs.
-Block blobs are the most commonly used, and that is what is used in this quickstart.
+Block blobs are the most commonly used, and that's what is used in this quickstart.

-To upload a file to a blob, get the full path of the file by joining the directory name and the file name on your local drive.
-You can then upload the file to the specified path using the create_blob_from_path method.
+To upload a file to a blob, get the full file path by joining the directory name with the file name on your local drive.
+You can then upload the file to the specified path using the

 List the blobs in a container